WICG/turtledove/FLEDGE.md

 header `Ad-Auction-Allowed: true` to ensure they are allowed to be used for loading Protected Audience resources.
 The `trustedBiddingSignalsURL` must also not have a [query](https://url.spec.whatwg.org/#concept-url-query).
 (See 6.13 [here](https://wicg.github.io/turtledove/#dom-navigator-joinadinterestgroup)).

-The `renderURL` property of an `ad` must be also be a valid and credentialless HTTPs URL, but does _not_ have the same origin, response header, fragment, or query requirements.
+The `renderURL` property of an `ad` must be also be a valid and credentialless HTTPS URL, but does _not_ have the same origin, response header, fragment, or query requirements.

 (You can find detailed error conditions for all fields in step 6 of [the `joinAdInterestGroup()` section of the spec](https://wicg.github.io/turtledove/#dom-navigator-joinadinterestgroup)).